 The Deb Najecki pattern, if used in it’s raw form, is most likely late third quarter 18th century.
 Over time people have added changes to the directions to make it into a more 18th century Revolutionary War style pattern.
 Those changes are included here.
 The changes are primarily done by shortening the cuff and removing the reinforcements and adding the straps.

 The original shirt images included here are a shirt owned by Tony Holbrook that is dated between 1790 and 1810, although the shirt is later, the techniques used in creating it should be helpful in many aspects construction.
-It is the only shirt I have had freely shared with me for the purpose of this post.
+It was freely shared with me for the purpose of this post.

 “Shirts should fall just above the knee or so for the 18th and early 19th century.
 The shirt is tucked between the legs to form underwear as the breeches are pulled up.
 With shirt tails so long the shirt tails remain tucked.
 There’s nothing that destroys the look more than to see a man with shirt tails hanging out (usually cut too short) of their breeches or trousers.
 The only exception is if a man is wearing a loin cloth.” ~ Wm.
 Booth Draper